datanav/docs/configuration.rst

      - If a specific schema within a database is needed, you must provide its name in this property.
        Do *not* use schema names in the ``table`` property.
      -
      -

+   * - ``timestamp``
+     - String
+     - Defines a name of a property (column) that is added to each entity, containg a timestamp in utz.
+       If the corresponding column exist in the target table, the value will be writen to that column.
+     - ``sesam-timestamp`
+     -

    * - ``batch_size``